nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Alphanumeric | A combination of letters and numbers only.
 Home Folder | The folder where the app's data is stored.
 JSON | A file format usually used to save data in a format that is still relatively readable and that can be opened and edited easily.
-Command Line Interface (CLI) | An interface that relies primarily on text input and little to no point and click UI elements exist.
+Command Line Interface (CLI) | An interface that relies primarily on text input and little to no point and click user interface elements exist.